 You can apply filters in a number of different ways:

 From the Narrow your results button: Clicking this button brings up a query builder (similar to the one in Explorer).
-You can add any operation, service, or tag that exists in the data.
+You can add any operation, service, or attribute that exists in the data.
 This button is “sticky” and always displays at the top of a component that can be filtered.

 From the Compare Operations table: Select a row and click the Filter icon to filter by the selected operation.

 - From the Operation Diagram: Select a node in the diagram to filter by that service and operation.